vagmcs/webpage/content/authors/vagmcs/_index.md

 highlight_name: true
 ---

-A Data Scientist at Pollfish, researching and developing end-to-end AI/ML services.
+Senior Data Scientist at [Ringier](https://www.ringier.com), researching and developing end-to-end AI/ML services.
 I am also deeply interested in the theoretical aspects of AI/ML, optimization techniques, mathematical logic, and programming languages.

 I hold a Ph.D. in Machine Learning from the [National and Kapodistrian University of Athens](https://www.di.uoa.gr/en) in collaboration with the [National Center for Scientific Research “Demokritos”](http://www.demokritos.gr/en).
 My primary research focus was on advancing techniques for scalable semi-supervised learning of relational patterns tailored to event recognition applications.
 Throughout my doctoral studies, I actively contributed to several international research projects as a member of the [CER Group](http://cer.iit.demokritos.gr), working under the guidance of [Dr. Georgios Paliouras](http://users.iit.demokritos.gr/~paliourg/) and [Dr. Alexander Artikis](https://maritime-unipi.gr/en/academic_staff/artikis-alexandros/).